cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 This section contains test vectors for ECDSA with P-384 and SHA-384, as described in {{ECDSA}}.
-Each test vector lists the signing and blinding keys, denoted skS and skB, each serialized as a big-endian integers and encoded as hexadecimal strings.
+Each test vector lists the signing and blinding keys, denoted skS and bk, each serialized as a big-endian integers and encoded as hexadecimal strings.
 Each test vector also lists the unblinded and blinded public keys, denoted pkS and pkB and encoded as compressed elliptic curve points according to {{ECDSA}}.
 Finally, each vector lists message and